 A hint of onion flavor is a great addition to salad dressing.
 Granulated onion (aka onion granules) is the easiest way to get onion flavor into the dressing.
 If you don’t have granulated or granules, use half the amount of onion powder.

-Finally a sweet element and salt bring all the other flavors together.
+Finally salt and a sweet element bring all the other flavors together.
 I like to use a liquid sweetener like agave because it incorporates very easily.
 Maple syrup or honey would work as well.

 How to Balance Flavors

-I am a big believer in my readers making my recipes and adjusting the flavors to their preference.
+I am a big believer in that my readers should adjust the flavors of my recipes to their preference.
 I’m not the type of chef who believes my way is the only way.
 So so mix up the recipe as is and taste.
 Here’s some guidance on balancing flavors.

 - Is it a little blah or is it missing something you can’t quite identify?
 Maybe it needs a couple of pinches of salt or a teaspoon of sweetener.